lee-chris/logs_analysis/README.md

 # logs_analysis
-Udacity project demonstrating using python 3 to query PostgreSQL
+Udacity project demonstrating using python 3 to query PostgreSQL.
+This program is used to query for statistics from a PostgreSQL database named `news`, which is expected to have the table structure defined in `schema.sql`.

 ## Usage